 - Cancerous cells: No cancerous cells present

-- Cell count: less than 5 white blood cells (all mononuclear) and 0 red blood cells
+- Cell count: 0 to 5 white blood cells (all mononuclear) and 0 red blood cells

 - Chloride: 110 to 125 mEq/L (110 to 125 mmol/L)